haddadosama/DockerizeDotnetCoreApi/Readme.md

 2. Select Create stack
 3. Select Upload a template file
 4. Choose the file from your drive "01-CreateVPC.yml"
-5. Fill the stack name, EnvironmentName, and projectName(to add a tag project to all recourses for easier control)
+5. Fill the Stack Name, EnvironmentName, and ProjectName (to add a tag project to all resources for easier control)
-6. Add project tag with the same value you used in the previews step
+6. Add project tag with the same value you used in the previous step
 7. Create the stack

 ## Step 3: Create ECS within the created VPC